tea and how to make ice tea

 Note: A kyusu is a traditional Japanese teapot made of clay

-• The kouridashi method is a truly unique presentation.
-It might take 2-3 hours in order to have the tea ready.
-The way it works is by placing large ice cube(s) in a pot or large enough glass – if Kyusu pot is not available, and waiting for the ice to melt.
-The slow-melting ice concentrates the flavor of the tea without pulling out the astringency, which most of the caffeinated drinks have.
-This slow infusion process allows additional flavors to be added (ginger, citrus peels, lemongrass. berries, or whatever flavor is desired).
-This idea of infusion is similar to the one used in the Porthole drinks, minus the ice. – https://www.theportholeinfuser.com/
+• The Kouridashi method is a truly unique presentation.
+It might take 2-3 hours to have the tea ready.
+It works by placing large ice cube(s) in a pot or large enough glass – if Kyusu pot is not available, and waiting for the ice to melt.
+The slow-melting ice concentrates the flavour of the tea without pulling out the astringency, which most caffeinated drinks have.
+This slow infusion process allows additional flavours to be added (ginger, citrus peels, lemongrass. berries, or whatever flavour is desired).
+This infusion idea is similar to the one used in the Porthole drinks, minus the ice. – https://www.theportholeinfuser.com/

-• If this method seems a little bit too long to wait for a cup of tea, add some water and that will speed up the melting process.
+• If this method seems too long to wait for a cup of tea, add some water to speed up the melting process.

-There are so many great teas out there it is virtually impossible to mention all of them in this post, but this particular tea is one of my favorites, and it has also an exciting story to go along.
+There are so many great teas out there that it is virtually impossible to mention in this post, but this particular tea is one of my favourites and has an exciting story.

 Lapsang Souchong tea